Kansas Workers Comp Claims: Eligibility, Filing, and Appeals

 Temporary Total Disability

 You will normally not begin receiving workers' comp payments until you have been out of work for two weeks, and you won’t be paid for your first week out of work unless you are out of work for three weeks in a row due to the injury.
 Your weekly temporary total disability (TTD) benefit will be two-thirds of your average weekly wages but cannot exceed 75% of Kansas’ average weekly wage.
-For 2014, the maximum weekly payment is $587.
+As of July 2016, the maximum weekly payment is $627.
+You will receive benefits until you're able to return to work or until you reach maximum medical improvement--the point at which your condition has improved as much as it's going to.
+However, you cannot receive more than $130,000 in temporary total disability benefits.

 Permanent Total Disability